State

 - Optional: In Attribute, select an attribute instead of the main state.

-- Optional: In For, enter how long the new state must last before the trigger fires.
+- Optional: In From, enter the state (or attribute value) the entity must have before the trigger fires.

 - Select Save.